EESSI/docs/docs/test-suite/writing-portable-tests.md

 mpirun -np 256 python3 mpi4py_reduce.py --n_iter 1000 --n_warmup 100
 ```

-Clearly, such job scripts are not very portable: these only work on SLURM systems, we had to duplicate a lot to run on different scales, we would have to duplicate even more if we wanted to run test `mpi4py` versions, etc. This is where `ReFrame` comes in: it has support for different schedulers, and allows one to easily specify a range of parameters (such as the number of tasks in the above example) to create tests for.
+Clearly, such job scripts are not very portable: these only work on SLURM systems, we had to duplicate a lot to run on different scales, we would have to duplicate even more if we wanted to test multiple `mpi4py` versions, etc. This is where `ReFrame` comes in: it has support for different schedulers, and allows one to easily specify a range of parameters (such as the number of tasks in the above example) to create tests for.

 ### Step 2: implementing as a non-portable ReFrame test
 First, let us implement this as a non-portable test in ReFrame.
 This code can be found under `tutorials/mpi4py/mpi4py_system_specific.py` in the [EESSI test suite](https://github.com/EESSI/test-suite/) repository.
 We will not elaborate on how to write ReFrame tests, it is well-documented in the official [ReFrame documentation](https://reframe-hpc.readthedocs.io/en/stable/index.html).
 We have put extensive comments in the test definition below, to make it easier to understand when you have limited familiarity with ReFrame.
 Whenever the variables below have a specific meaning in ReFrame, we referenced the official documentation: